-Kamalaya has remained open throughout the COVID-19 months, providing a safe haven for our guests.
-This gave us the opportunity to sensitively adapt to the changing requirements of the situation as it has unfolded and to implement the highest precautionary measures.
-Having already been working with newly developed health and safety protocols since March, our team is well-practiced and our operations are stringently safe, allowing you full peace of mind as you disconnect from the pressures of the outside world and reconnect deeply within.
+Kamalaya remained open throughout the pandemic, providing a safe haven for our guests.
+During those times, we took the opportunity to sensitively adapt to the changing requirements of the situation as it has unfolded, and implemented the highest precautionary measures.
+Having already been working with newly developed health and safety protocols since March 2020, our team is well-practised and our operations are stringently safe, allowing you full peace of mind as you disconnect from the pressures of the outside world and reconnect deeply within.

-Steps to protect safety, freedom and peace of mind:
+Steps we took to protect your safety, freedom and peace of mind:

 - Increased thorough deep cleaning practices introduced as a matter of course.